Part 9: How To Answer Comprehension Questions

 When your writing time begins, take a few minutes to plan your written responses.
 This isn’t the waste of time it sounds like.

-If you plan what evidence you will use in your answers and how you will use it, you won’t encounter writer’s block when responding.
+If you plan what evidence you’ll use in your answers and how you will use it, you won’t encounter writer’s block when responding.

-In addition, you will have the opportunity to reevaluate your initial ideas as you write your responses.
+This also gives you the opportunity to reevaluate your initial ideas as you write your responses.

 3. Figure out the time-value of questions

-Students often ask, “how long should my response be?”
-This is the wrong question.
+Students often ask, “How long should my response be?”
+But, you should be asking:

 The best way to figure this out is to divide the total number of marks on offer by the total writing time of your exam.

-For example, if you have a forty-minute test with ten minutes reading time that is worth fifteen marks, then you should spend 2 minutes per question.
+For example, if you have a test worth 15 marks and you’re given forty-minutes of test time with 10 minutes of reading time, then you should spend 2 minutes per mark.

 4. Prioritise!
 Get the marks into the bag!